 - A regular silverware teaspoon (not a measuring spoon)

 - Wax paper or cooling trays

 - Metal cookie tins or sealed Tupperware containers

 - Preheat pizzelle iron.
 Follow manufacturer instructions for whether to use oils or cooking sprays on the surface.
 Off to the side, lay out an area of wax paper or cooling trays for finished pizzelles.

 - Slightly beat 6 eggs in your mixing bowl.
 In another bowl, melt 2 sticks of butter in the microwave down to a liquid.
 If the butter begins bubbling in the microwave before it has all become liquid, take a moment to pour the liquid portion out into the mixing bowl.
 Then, continue microwaving the remaining portion of butter that is still solid.
-Once the eggs and melted butter are in the mixing bowl, add 2 teaspoons of pure anise extract.
+Once the eggs and melted butter are in the mixing bowl, add 2 tablespoons of pure anise extract.
 Stir these ingredients just enough to ensure the anise extract becomes evenly distributed.
 Finally, add the sugar, flour, and baking powder.
 Mix well by hand.

 - Place dough on pizzelle iron, slightly larger than the size of a walnut – a regular silverware teaspoon (not a measuring teaspoon) usually makes a good size to start.
 You may adjust as you see fit.
 Bake as directed by the manufacturer or until light golden brown.
 For most pizzelle irons, this usually ranges from about 30 seconds to 1 minute.
 Some pizzelle makers continue to get hotter as they stay on, so you may notice you start at 1 minute and work your way down to 30-45 seconds over the course of baking.